zmc0806/lol-win-rate-analysis-report/README.md

 ##### Distribution of first Tower Destroyed And First Middle Tower Destroyed:
 <iframe src="assets/fig_conditional_firstmidtower.html" width=800 height=600 frameBorder=0></iframe>

-This graph shows that the team that pushes down the first tower is more likely to push down the first middle tower.
+This graph shows that the team that pushes down the first tower is more likely to push down the first middle tower.It's also easier to win a race by pushing off more towers.